keboola/connection-docs/orchestrator/tasks/index.md

 {:toc}

-Before configuring the Orchestrator component, have all the components (extractors, transformations, and writers) you wish to work with configured and ready.
+Before configuring the Orchestrator component, have all the components (data source connectors, transformations, and data destination connectors) you wish to work with configured and ready.

 To configure the Orchestrator component, create a new *Orchestration*: